Submit a Conference Concept

 Concepts can be submitted at any time of the year through this simple submission form.
 However, the optimal time to submit a concept is between August and October (i.e. several months prior to the January SAB meeting).
 If the topic is selected by the SAB at their January meeting, the Chief Scientific Officer (CSO) will contact you in February or March and invite you to submit a detailed conference proposal for review by the SAB in June.

-It is highly recommended that you contact Keystone Symposia's CSO, Dr. David Woodland (Woody) at email@example.com prior to preparing your submission.
+It is highly recommended that you contact Keystone Symposia's CSO, Dr. Thale Jarvis at firstname.lastname@example.org prior to preparing your submission.

 Thank you for your interest in Keystone Symposia.